Purpose: Respond to the universal call to holiness.

 -Manual for Spiritual Warfare

-Hope - The anchor in the center of the logo symbolizes hope, such that being anchored in Christ helps to keep from discouragement and to stay joyful in trials.
-This virtue is also symbolized in Ephesians 6:17 to "take the helmet of salvation", which is symbolic of protecting the mind from temptation to despair.
+Hope - The anchor integrated with the cross symbolizes the theological virtue of hope, such that being anchored in Christ helps to keep from discouragement and to stay joyful in trials.
+This virtue is also symbolized in Ephesians 6:17, where the "helmet of salvation" protects the mind from temptation to despair.

 While ARMOR uses Catholic prayers in a faith-based approach to behavioral change, people of any faith or no faith are invited to join.